Wesley Home Care

 Why are prices for home care services changing?

-The government is changing how providers like Wesley Home Care are funded under Support at Home
+The government has changed how providers like Wesley Home Care are funded under Support at Home.
+Our prices are updated to align with these new requirements.

-How will Wesley Home Care set prices from 1 July 2025?
+How will Wesley Home Care set prices from 1 November 2025?

 Your Care Management fee will be lower.
 There will no longer be a Package Management fee.
 Instead, the costs for managing your overall package will now be included within the price of your direct care services (like help with personal care, cleaning, or nursing).